The Teamup App for iOS makes it easy to use Teamup Calendar on iOS devices. See also this tutorial to get started.

 Add and edit events

 - From your main calendar view, simply tap the + icon in the top right corner to add events.
-Or tap anywhere in the time grid to open the event editor for a new event.
+Or tap anywhere in the time grid to open the event editor to add a new event.

-- Tap an event to view the details of the event.
-If you have the modifier permission, tap the Edit icon to edit event details.
-You can modify the basic fields, including the text in the Description box.
+- You can modify the basic fields, including the text in the Description box.

 The left sidebar of the app is where you will find the following important clickable elements: